learn-co-students/kwk-l1-parrot-methods-lab-sgharms-test-webdev-fund/README.md

 In this lab you'll be training some parrots with special talents.

 Fork and clone this lab and follow along and write your code in the `parrot.rb` file.
+All of the instructions for this lab are within the `parrot.rb` file.
 Try running your program when you are done.
 (Hint - You'll be chaining methods, so pay attention to your return values!)

 ## Resources
 * [Learn to Program](http://books.flatironschool.com/books/43?page=72) - [9.1 Method Parameters](http://books.flatironschool.com/books/43?page=72), page 72